When you’re just getting started with an online business, one of the first things that you’re going to have to do is register a domain name.

 - WHOIS Privacy Fees – WHOIS is an online database that lets you look up the contact information of individuals and businesses who own domain names.
 Having this information kept private is vital to maintaining your privacy and avoiding aggravating phone calls from people trying to sell you unneeded services and products.
 Most registrars charge very low fees, typically $5 or less, for this service, but less reputable companies may charge $10 – $20 or more per year for this basic must-have feature.

-- Upsells and Bundles – There are some great companies out there that deliver a bundle of services like domain registration and hosting all under one roof, but there are others who use domain registration to lock you into exclusively using their hosting and other services for multiple years.
+- Upsells and Bundles – There are some great companies out there that deliver a bundle of services like domain registration and hosting all under one roof.
+Still, others use domain registration to lock you into exclusively using their hosting and other services for multiple years.
 Sadly, many of these companies charge exorbitant fees for their hosting and basically hold your domain name hostage unless you pay.

 Unfortunately, these higher-than-expected expenses can place a financial burden on you if you aren’t prepared for the expenses ahead of time.
 This has resulted in some online business owners losing their websites because they can’t afford to pay the registration renewal fees before their domain name expires.